+Researcher.
 Choreographer.

 Dancer.
 Autism advocate.

 About

-IADMS 2024
+Sole presenter IADMS 34th conference 2024

 "Great Minds Think Differently" by Sophie Bress